mikediessner/nubo/docs/_source/bayesian_optimisation.rst

 on an optimisation loop that runs for 20 iterations.
 The surrogate model uses the available observaions to provide a prediction and its uncertainty (here shown as 95% confidence intervals around the prediction).
-This is our best guess of the underlying objective function.
-This guess is than used in the acquisition function to evaluate which point is most likely to improve over the current best solution.
-Maximising the acquisition yields the next candidate that is observed from the objective function, i.e. the truth, before it is added to the training data and the whole process is repeated again.
-The animation shows how the surrogate model gets closer to the truth with each iteration and how the acquisition function explores the input space by exploring regions with a high uncertainty and exploits regions with a high prediction.
-This property also called the exploration-exploitation trade-off is a corner stone of the acquisition functions provided in NUBO.
+This is our best estimate of the underlying objective function.
+This estimate is then used in the acquisition function to evaluate which point is most likely to improve over the current best solution.
+Maximising the acquisition function yields the next candidate to be observed from the objective function, before it is added to the training data and the whole process is repeated again.
+The animation shows how the surrogate model gets closer to the truth with each iteration and how the acquisition function explores the input space by exploring regions with high uncertainty and exploits regions with a high prediction.
+This property, also called the exploration-exploitation trade-off, is a corner stone of the acquisition functions provided in NUBO.

 .. only:: html